-Nneoma had never heard of a birthday at a cinema auditorium.
-Editi had boldly written ‘Please don’t come without your husband’ in a capital letter.
-Nneoma laughed, she’d thought it was going to be an unusual fun birthday party for her and Jackson.
-And baby too.
+Nneoma had never heard of a birthday party at a cinema auditorium.
+Editi had boldly written ‘Please don’t come without your husband’ in capital letters.
+Nneoma laughed.
+She’d thought it was going to be an unusual fun birthday party for her and Jackson.
+And the baby too.

-Jackson was making plans to accompany her to the USA to have the baby, he would go back to work from there and visit his wife and baby from time to time.
+Jackson was making plans to accompany her to the USA to have the baby.
+He would go back to work from there and visit his wife and baby from time to time.
 But he was never going to let Nneoma stay in Nigeria with the baby.
-He was never going to tell her of his plans until baby comes.
+He was never going to tell her of his plans until the baby comes.

 The morning came and everyone sang a happy birthday song for Akwang who had just returned from jogging.